 What Does Caffeine Do For You

-One of the more recent innovations in coffee drinks is cold brew coffee.
+One of the latest advances in coffee beverages is cold brew coffee.

-So what does caffeine do for you?
-Well, it’s primarily responsible for giving you an energy boost.
-It does this by blocking adenosine receptors in your brain.
-Adenosine is a chemical that’s responsible for making you feel tired, so when you block its effects, you feel more alert.
+So what exactly does caffeine do for us?
+Caffeine mainly boosts energy.
+It does this by blocking adenosine receptors in your brain – this chemical causes fatigue so when its effects are blocked you feel more alert.

 Why Does Cold Brew Have More Caffeine?